 GeneCards Summary for PDE2A Gene

 PDE2A (Phosphodiesterase 2A) is a Protein Coding gene.
 Diseases associated with PDE2A include Intellectual Developmental Disorder With Paroxysmal Dyskinesia Or Seizures and Choreatic Disease.
-Among its related pathways are Sweet Taste Signaling and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and cGMP-PKG signaling pathway.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and calcium channel activity.
 An important paralog of this gene is PDE11A.

 UniProtKB/Swiss-Prot Summary for PDE2A Gene

 Cyclic nucleotide phosphodiesterase with a dual-specificity for the second messengers cAMP and cGMP, which are key regulators of many important physiological processes.
 Plays an important role in growth and invasion of malignant melanoma cells (e.g. pseudomyxoma peritonei (PMP) cell line) (PubMed:24705027).